jzsfkzm/demo-service/README.md

 # demo-service

 This is just a small demo application showing a few things one can do in a simple setup of Node.js & React.
+You can post requests to an API for creating jobs in a job framework.
+A worker instance will pick up and solve those jobs, and the server also has a WebSocket extension both the worker and the frontend can communicate with.

 ## Development